sumitasok/govalidator/Readme.md

 Parameters:

-* The First Parameter is alwways the :key to be used to log errors against
+* The First Parameter is always the :key to be used to log errors against

+Output:

-* Errors are a list of error objects `[]error`
+* Errors are a list of error objects `[]error`, and iss appended to the Validate object.

 ####Sample